huggingface/datasets/datasets/sem_eval_2018_task_1/README.md

 ### Data Fields

+For any config of the subtask 2:
+- ID: string id of the tweet
+- Tweet: text content of the tweet as a string
+- affect: string containing the type of affect whose intensity is being estimated
+- intensity: int (ranging from 0 to 3), specifying the intensity of the emotion (e.g. in the case of anger: `0: no anger can be inferred, 1: low amount of anger can be inferred, 2: moderate amount of anger can be inferred, 3: high amount of anger can be inferred`)

 For any config of the subtask 5:
 - ID: string id of the tweet
 - Tweet: text content of the tweet as a string